dlodola/public/docs/_posts/2021-07-23-1-MonteCarlo-Resource-Assessments-part1.md

 ## Generating random variates for volumetric parameters

-Strong with this knowledge, we can now define distributions for the input parameters of our resource assessment and generate random variates for each parameter.
+We can now define distributions for the input parameters of our resource assessment and generate random variates for each parameter.
+We will store these in a Python `dict` so we can use the dictionary keys to create corresponding columns in a Pandas DataFrame, and then loop through these keys to populate these columns with appropriate random variates.

 ```python